unoti/kitchen-exp1/docs/contracts.md

 - **Enhanced Testability:**
   With clear contracts in place, unit tests can easily substitute mock implementations for dependencies, ensuring that business logic remains isolated from infrastructure concerns.

+- **Additional Flexibility:**
+  This separation of contracts not only boosts testability but also provides flexibility in how our system ingests inputs.
+For example, the same contract can be used in scenarios ranging from processing real-time WebSocket events and batch file operations to replaying structured logs captured from production.
+This multi-faceted approach allows us to adapt to various data sources and usage scenarios without changing our core business logic.

 By following these guidelines, we create a maintainable, robust system where contracts are both enforced and easily understandable.

 ## Example Implementation